Know What Your Handwriting Say About Your Personality

-- 1Tall.If someone has tall handwriting, then he or she is a keen observer, determined and far sighted, but lacking in objectivity, negligent and tactless.
-They are also seeking other's approval most of the time.Advertisement
+- 1If someone has tall handwriting, then he or she is a keen observer, determined and far sighted, but lacking in objectivity, negligent and tactless.
+They are also seeking other's approval most of the time.Tall.Advertisement

 An individual's connection to his inner and outer world can be discovered through the angle to his or her handwriting.
 Writing upright demonstrates assurance, if it slants to the left it means self-examination, but if it slants to the right, the person is usually gregarious.

-- 6Irregular Slant.These kinds of writers have super sensitivity, mood swings, and are ambivalent and unpredictable, but versatile.Advertisement
+- 6These kinds of writers have super sensitivity, mood swings, and are ambivalent and unpredictable, but versatile.Irregular Slant.Advertisement

 What does your handwriting reveal about you?